-Benefit Description You pay Maternity care High Option Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women Delivery Postnatal care Nothing for prenatal care or the first postpartum care visit; \$10 per office visit for all postpartum care visits thereafter.
+Benefit Description You pay Maternity care High Standard Complete maternity (obstetrical) care, such as: Prenatal care Screening for gestational diabetes for pregnant women Delivery Postnatal care Nothing for prenatal care or the first postpartum care visit; \$10 per office visit for all postpartum care visits thereafter.
 Nothing for Inpatient professional delivery services.
-Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: All Charges • You do not need to precertify your vaginal delivery; see page 21 for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits Section 5 (b). • In-network providers who are certified nursing midwives when servies are provided at an in-network facility.Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
-If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
-Not Covered: Birthing Centers Costs related to home births Family planning High Option Contraceptive counseling on an annual basis Nothing A range of voluntary family planning services, limited to: Nothing • Voluntary sterilization (See Surgical procedures Section 5 (b)) Surgically implanted contraceptives Intrauterine devices (IUDs) • Diaphragms Note: We cover oral contraceptives under the prescription drug benefit at no charge.
+Nothing for prenatal care or for the first postpartum care visit; \$20 per office visit for all postpartum care visits thereafter.
+20% coinsurance for Inpatient professional and facility delivery services.
+Breastfeeding support, supplies and counseling for each birth Nothing Nothing Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 20 for other circumstances, such as extended stays for you or your baby.
+You may remain in the hospital up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary.
+We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires nonroutine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
+Surgical benefits, not maternity benefits, apply to circumcision.
+We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
+Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
+In-network providers who are certified nursing midwives when servies are provided at an in-network facility.Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits.
+All Charges All Charges Not Covered:Birthing CentersCosts related to home births All Charges All Charges

+Benefit Description You pay

+Family planning High Standard

+Contraceptive counseling on an annual basis Nothing Nothing

+A range of voluntary family planning services, limited to: Nothing Nothing

+Voluntary sterilization (See Surgical procedures Section 5 (b))

+Surgically implanted contraceptives

+• Intrauterine devices (IUDs)

+Diaphragms

+Note: We cover oral contraceptives under the prescription drug benefit at no charge; including injectables such as Depo-Provera.